Synook/elfhex/README.md

 pipenv run python setup.py bdist_wheel
 ```

 In general, to run the program needs an input source file and a location for the output executable.
 There are other options, shown by running `elfhex -h`.
-Some options include the ability to omit the ELF header in the output, along with changing the default alignment, starting memory address, and entry point label.
+The target architecture can be specified as a numeric value (corresponding to the `e_machine` field in the ELF header), the default being `3` (Intel 80386 / x86).
+The endianness can also be changed to big-endian from the default little-endian output.
+Other options include the ability to omit the ELF header in the output, along with changing the default alignment, starting memory address, and entry point label.

 ## Source program overview